TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="build-your-docker"></a>
 ## Build your own Docker image of TIBCO ComputeDB</br>

-We have provided a sample Dockerfile which you can use to create your own Docker image of TIBCO ComputeDB.
+A sample Dockerfile is provided which you can use to create your own Docker image of TIBCO ComputeDB.

 Download the [Dockerfile](https://github.com/SnappyDataInc/snappy-cloud-tools/blob/master/docker/Dockerfile) and [start](https://github.com/SnappyDataInc/snappy-cloud-tools/blob/master/docker/start) script and place them into a single directory.
 This Dockerfile uses the SnappyData 1.1.0 build.

-Move to that directory and run below commands with appropriate details.
+Move to that directory and run the following commands with appropriate details:

     $ docker build -t <your-docker-repo-name>/snappydata:<image-tag> -f Dockerfile .
     $ docker push <your-docker-repo-name>/snappydata:<image-tag>